EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 *  Format message_3 as the sequence of CBOR data items specified in {{sym-msg3-form}} and encode it to a byte string (see {{CBOR}}).
 CIPHERTEXT_3 is the COSE_Encrypt0 ciphertext.

-*  Pass the connection identifiers (C_U, C_V) and the negotiated algorithms (AEAD, HDKF, etc.) to the application.
+*  Pass the connection identifiers (C_U, C_V) and the negotiated ciphersuite CIPHER_SUITE_U to the application.
 The application can now derive application keys using the EDHOC-Exporter interface.

 ### Party V Processing of Message 3